danielMut02/qr-proj/README.md

 In the CSS I learnt how to properly implement flex property and make my website responsive with the media queries.

-## .contenedor is a class for a div containing the car with the QR code
+**Note: .contenedor is a class for a div containing the car with the QR code **

 ```css
 .contenedor{